ibm-cloud-docs/vpc/vpe-ts-cannot-create-reserved.md

 Possible causes:
 {: tsCauses}

-1. If the endpoint gateway exists, and a reserved IP is being added to it, there might be a reserved IP already associated with the endpoint gateway in the same AZ as the reserved IP that you are trying to add.
+1. If the endpoint gateway exists, and a reserved IP address is being added to it, you might find that a reserved IP address is already associated with the endpoint gateway in the same AZ as the one that you are trying to add.
-1. If a new endpoint gateway is being created with multiple reserved IPs, there might be two reserved IPs being specified in the same AZ.
+1. If a new endpoint gateway is being created with multiple reserved IP addresses, and two reserved IP addresses are being specified in the same AZ.

-Check to see if either of these causes apply, then modify your configuration per the limitations.
-For example, you can't have more than one reserved IP per subnet.
+Check to see whether either of these causes apply, then modify your configuration per the limitations.
+For example, you can't have more than one reserved IP address per subnet.
 {: tsResolve}